-- (PP) "Reimbursables" means the sum of (1) recoveries actually received by the Corporation and allocated to the applicable Account from the FHCF and other reinsurance counterparties and (2) any other amounts owed but not yet received which are accrued by the Corporation from the FHCF and other reinsurance counterparties and allocated to the incurred losses in the applicable account; provided, however, that for purposes of determining whether a Plan Year Deficit exists in connection with the drawing of proceeds of Bonds or other indebtedness under financing documents that condition or otherwise restrict the ability to draw on existence of a Plan Year Deficit, "Reimbursables" shall not include amounts owed but not yet received which are accrued by the Corporation from the FHCF; provided, further, however that upon receipt by or on behalf of the Corporation of any such recoveries from the FHCF, amount thereof equal to the amount of proceeds actually drawn by the Corporation in anticipation of receipt of such FHCF recoveries shall be immediately reimbursed to the appropriate account or subaccount established under the corresponding financing document or used to repay the amount drawn, as applicable. - (QQ) "Reinsurance Surcharge" means the surcharge collected on polices issued by the FWUA in the High-Risk Account pursuant to Order of the Department (#83-Rate-101B) dated August 18, 1983, as modified by Order of the Department dated May 23, 1996 in Case No: 15131-95-C and such similar surcharge that the Office of Insurance Regulation may subsequently approve for the Coastal-Risk Account or any other Account. - (RR) "Section" means a Section of this Plan. - (SS) "Senior Manager" of the Corporation, for purposes of the Statute and this Plan, means a person employed as an executive who directly reports to the Executive Director.
-Senior Manager will also include the Chief Internal Auditor, the Inspector General and any other person designated by Florida law to be a Senior Manager of the Corporation.
+- (B)(II) "Primary Residence" means the dwelling that is the policyholder's primary home or is a rental property that is the primary home of the tenant, and which the policyholder or tenant occupies for more than 9 months of each year. - (JJ) "Reimbursables" means the sum of (1) recoveries actually received by the Corporation and allocated to the applicable Account from the FHCF and other reinsurance counterparties and (2) any other amounts owed but not yet received which are accrued by the Corporation from the FHCF and other reinsurance counterparties and allocated to the incurred losses in the applicable account; provided, however, that for purposes of determining whether a Plan Year Deficit exists in connection with the drawing of proceeds of Bonds or other indebtedness under financing documents that condition or otherwise restrict the ability to draw on existence of a Plan Year Deficit, "Reimbursables" shall not include amounts owed but not yet received which are accrued by the Corporation from the FHCF; provided, further, however that upon receipt by or on behalf of the Corporation of any such recoveries from the FHCF, an amount thereof equal to the amount of proceeds actually drawn by the Corporation in anticipation of receipt of such FHCF recoveries shall be immediately reimbursed to the appropriate account or subaccount established under the corresponding financing document or used to repay the amount drawn, as applicable. - (KK) (QQ) ""Reinsurance Surcharge" means the surcharge collected on policespolicies issued by the FWUA in the High-Risk Account pursuant to Order of the Department (#83-Rate-101B) dated August 18, 1983, as modified by Order of the Department dated May 23, 1996 in Case No: 15131-95-C and such similar surcharge that the Office of Insurance Regulation may subsequently approve for the Coastal-Risk Account or any other Account. - (RR) "Section" means a Section of this Plan. - (LL) (SS)-"Senior Manager" of the Corporation, for purposes of the Statute and this Plan, means a person employed as an executive who directly reports to the Executive Director.and a member of the team of Senior Managers designated by the President whose collective responsibility is to act as the Corporation's senior management team.
+Senior Manager will also include the Chief Internal Auditor, the Inspector General and any other person designated by Florida law to be a Senior Manager of the Corporation